-Advantages Disadvantages Provides increased mobility for aging-in-place community to key destinations and potentially connections to the greater Virginia area.
+Advantages Disadvantages Provides increased mobility to key destinations and potentially connections to the greater Virginia area.
 Residents and County officials have already advocated for greater transit use.
-More attractive to workers, increases shopping and social opportunities, greater flexibility for medical appointments Increase annual operating expenses.
-Still might not be enough to capture untraditional working hour employees.
-Operating Hours and Cost Estimates Ridership Impacts Additional Fluvanna Circulator hours - new service Tuesday and Thursday, 8:30 am - 4:00 p.m.
-Cost of service is estimated to be \$36,860 • It is estimated that expanding the Fluvanna Circulator ridership would be about 80% to current ridership (which is 1.54 trips per hour), thus providing around 430 new trips per year.
+More attractive to workers, increases shopping and social opportunities, greater flexibility for medical appointments.
+Increase annual operating expenses.
+Still might not be enough to capture nontraditional working hour employees - second/third shift workers and/or retail hourly based workers with variable starting times.
+Operating Hours and Cost Estimates Ridership Impacts Additional Fluvanna Circulator hours: new service Tuesday and Thursday, 8:30 a.m 4:00 p.m. p.m.
+Cost of service is estimated to be \$36,860.
+Additional Fluvanna Midday Link hours: new service Monday, Wednesday, Friday, 7:30 It is estimated that expanding the Fluvanna Circulator ridership would be about 80% of current ridership (which is 1.54 trips per hour), thus providing around 430 new trips per year.
+It is estimated that expanding the Fluvanna Midday Link ridership would be about 80% a.m. to 9:30 a.m.; 1:45 p.m. to 2:45 p.m.
+Cost of service is estimated to be \$63,900. of current ridership (which is 2.14 trips per hour), thus providing around 1,035 new trips per year.